ElieBadari/ElieBadari/README.md

 ## I'm an Undergraduate Computer Scientist at Lebanese American University!

 - 🌱 I’m currently learning everything 🤣
+- 🔭 I’m currently working on web3 game development
 - 👯 I’m looking to collaborate with other like-minded blockchain visionaries
-- 🥅 2022 Goals: Learn more about web3 and blockchain development
+- 🥅 2023 Goals: Learn more about web3 game development
-- ⚡ Fun fact: I enjoy Techno beats, Dancing, and playing games with Friends
+- ⚡ Fun fact: I enjoy Techno and afro beats, Dancing, any athletic sports, playing online multiplayer games

 ### Languages and Tools: